 For information, contact Professor K. Joy Karnas, email@example.com, 610-606-4666, ext.
 3681

 The Honors Program at Cedar Crest College seeks to help Honors students maximize their intellectual potential.
 Through collaborative learning exercises and project-based coursework, Honors students will learn valuable team-building, negotiation, and networking skills that will help them actively participate as members of a global society.
-Honors students apply their liberal arts education by developing a deep understanding of the interconnectedness of academic disciplines, and by thinking critically and creatively about issues that concern the local, national, and global community.
-Honor students will also have the opportunity to broaden their perspectives as they study the art, history, culture, language, natural history, and/or politics of a particular region in a course that first introduces them to some of the challenges faced by people living in this location, and then, through travel, allows them to reflect upon what they have learned.
+They will extend their liberal arts education by cultivating an understanding of the interconnectedness of academic disciplines, and by thinking critically and creatively about issues that concern the local, national, and global community.

 Honors Program Mission Statement

 Within the context of the College’s mission, the Honors Program at Cedar Crest presents academically high-achieving women with challenges that go beyond traditional classes and coursework, requiring students to use critical thinking, knowledge, logic, and creativity as they begin to understand how scholars approach problems.
 Through a number of academic and co-curricular activities, the program shapes the women leaders of tomorrow.
 The Honors Program is rooted in the tradition of the liberal arts, providing students with exposure to complex and diverse ideas that will inform and enhance their lives as citizens and professionals.